SpencerWBarnes/QA-Assignment/README.md

 **Assignment 2:**
 Goals of the assignment are to build a command line interface that can execute a few functions (_calculate BMI_, _calculate age of retirment_) while following Test Driven Development principals.
 Further details on the assignment can be found under [Docs/Assignment-2-Spring2020.pdf](/Docs/Assignment-2-Spring2020.pdf).

-**Assignment 3:**
+**Assignments 3 and 4:**
-Goals of the assignment are to implement a web interface, deploy it online, make a continuous integration pipeline, and set of delivery tools(_?_).
-Further details on the assignment can be found under [Docs/Assignment-3-Spring2020.pdf](/Docs/Assignment-3-Spring2020.pdf).
+Goals of the assignment are to implement a web interface, deploy it online, make a continuous integration pipeline, and set of delivery tools.
+Further details on the assignment can be found under [Docs/Assignment-3-4-Spring2020.pdf](/Docs/Assignment-3-4-Spring2020.pdf).
 Required steps are:
 - [x] Source control
 - [x] Continuous integration